 Be especially aware of errors rather than recommendations.
-If you encounter an error, please contact the WordPress team at email@example.com.
+It is good practice to implement a recommendation, but not essential.
+However, if you encounter an error, please contact the WordPress team at email@example.com.

-If you are unsure about the contrast between text and background colour use this tool to check: https://contrastchecker.com/
+If you are unsure about the contrast between text and background colour use, you can use this tool to check: https://contrastchecker.com/ .

 Anything that cannot be fixed or amended will need to be declared in the site’s accessibility statement, clearly explaining to users why they might not be able to fully access specific content, how these issues are going to be resolved and any alternative options for accessing information.

 Here is an example accessibility statement from this site and an example accessibility statement from a fictional public sector site or app (gov.uk).

 Overall, we’re aiming for AA rating, so don’t worry about the AAA rating at the moment.

 If you require support or have any questions about any aspect of accessibility, please contact firstname.lastname@example.org.

 As mentioned above, please ensure you have completed the mandatory accessibility training: An Introduction to Digital Accessibility training module.

 CampusPress, our WordPress network hosting company have created a Complete Guide To WordPress Accessibility if you would like to learn more about web accessibility.
 This guide is split into 8 chapters: